asreview/paper-megameta-hyperparameter-training/README.md

 [`asreview-model-cnn-17-layer`](https://github.com/JTeijema/asreview-plugin-model-cnn-17-layer)
 was used to implement these settings.

-The `Scripts` folder contains a Jupyter Notebook that can be run in Google Colab.
-This script installs the plugins found in the plugins folder and then creates an ASReview lab instance that can be used to employ these plugins, find the optimal hyperparameters, and create the final project files.
+The `scripts` folder contains a Jupyter Notebook that can be run in Google Colab.
+This script installs the plugins found in the `plugins` folder and then creates an ASReview lab instance that can be used to employ these plugins, find the optimal hyperparameters, and create the final project files.